isabella232/docs.devo.ps/source/manual/tasks.md

 *The syntax of the cron follows the regular unix crontab; you can find more details [here](https://en.wikipedia.org/wiki/Cron)*

-You may typically want to use cron triggers for backup, any operation you want to schedule in advance, or periodically restart a buggy application...
+You may typically want to use cron triggers for backup, any operation you want to schedule in advance, or periodically restart a buggy application.